This post may contain affiliate links. Read our disclosure policy

 An air fryer is a small kitchen appliance that acts as a convection oven.
 The air circulates in a small space, leading to a crispy exterior and a warm interior.
 That’s why air frying is often used as a replacement for deep frying.
 The final product ends up being crispier than baking in the oven, and the cooking time is often cut in half or more!
 I have plenty of Air Fryer Recipes on the blog, and you’ll often see me make fries or chicken wings!
 They give you the delicious crispiness without the large quantity of oil and the mess that comes with deep frying!

 In this case, we’ll see if the circulation of air in the confined space will help boil your eggs faster than if you were to wait for water to boil over the stove and then actually boil the eggs, or for you to place the eggs in an Instant Pot and allow the pressure to rise then release.
+If you are curious to see how to make boiled eggs in the Instant Pot, then check out my recipe here.

 Tools Needed For Air Fryer Boiled Eggs